Where your donation goes

 - Partnered with the New Jersey Vietnam Veterans Memorial and Museum to teach 50 educators how to incorporate the Vietnam era into their classrooms.

-- Launched an updated mobile tour app to give those who can’t make it to Washington a chance to virtually visit and learn about The Vietnam Veterans Memorial and those inscribed on it.
+- Updated our mobile tour app to give those who can’t make it to Washington a chance to virtually visit and learn about The Vietnam Veterans Memorial and those inscribed on it.

-- All of our educational efforts are free to students and teachers.
+- All of our educational efforts are free to students and teachers thanks to our generous supporters.

 In Memory program